 Figure 2.
 Laser-Treatment of Mouse Fertilized Eggs.
 Examples of perforating the zona to produce a hole vs thinning of the zona.

 Figure 3.
 Transgenic Mice Expressing GFP.
 Dark Reader (DR Spot Lamp, DRSL-9S) was used to visualize GFP positive pups in a dark environment.
 Non-transgenic control pups were added to the group for contrast.
-Resulting pups (red arrows) were genotyped and they contained from 0-6 copies of the lentiviral gene/GFP.
+Resulting pups (red arrows) were genotyped and contained from 0-6 copies of the lentiviral gene/GFP.

 DISCUSSION: